Fluoroquinolones are antibiotics used to treat infections caused by certain types of bacteria.

 It does not work for other types of eye infections.

-The unnecessary use or excessive use of this medicine, as well as that of any antibiotic can lead to a decrease in its effectiveness.
+The unnecessary use or excessive use of this medicine and that of any antibiotic can lead to a decrease in its effectiveness.

 Mechanism of action

-Ofloxacin is a synthetic bacterial agent that presents its activity against a wide range of Gram-negative organisms and a little lower compared to Gram-positive organisms.
+Ofloxacin is a synthetic bacterial agent that presents its activity against many Gram-negative organisms and is a little lower than Gram-positive organisms.

-The usual dose of this medication is 1 to 2 drops in the affected eye every 2 to 4 hours during the first 2 days and then 4 times a day for a total of 8 days.
+The usual dose of this medication is 1 to 2 drops in the affected eye every 2 to 4 hours during the first two days and then four times a day for eight days.

 If the symptoms do not improve or if they get worse, you should stop using this medicine and contact your doctor immediately.

 This medication must be used during the entire time that the treatment has been recommended by the doctor, even if the symptoms have improved, since it reduces the possibility of the infection returning.

 This medication may produce a burning or itching sensation in the eyes for a minute or two when applied.